-By giving soil extra nutrients at the start, during and end of the growing season, not only prepares your plants for summer and winter by giving them a better chance to survive, but it also improves plant growth.
+Giving soil extra nutrients at the start, during and end of the growing season, not only prepares your plants for summer and winter by giving them a better chance to survive.
+But it also improves plant growth.

 Our easy guide shows you which specialist feed to use and what time of year to use them, allowing you to extend the growing season.

 There are two main types of traditional and specialist plant feeds: organic and synthetic / inorganic

 Growmore can be used as an overall garden soil fertiliser to prepare the soil at the start of the growing season.
 Unlike other brands of Growmore, Westland Growmore granules are unique because they are small in size.
 This is extremely useful as they can be used with either one of our spreaders the Westland lawn drop spreader or Westland handheld spreader.

 Bone Meal is best used during Spring whilst we are early in the growing season.
 Bone Meal helps develop roots and is also perfect for the establishment of trees, shrubs and hedges.

 Superphosphate contains high levels of Phosphate which promotes healthy root growth and bigger, stronger roots.
 Carrots and Potatoes perform well when fed with Superphosphate.

 Mid-Season – Late Spring / Early Summer